truemagic-coder/nemo-agent/README.md

 Nemo Agent can execute various development tasks like creating virtual environments, installing dependencies, and running tests.

 ## Requirements
-* Python 3.12.4 or higher
+* Python 3.9 or higher
 * Ollama running mistral-nemo
-* Linux with a minimum of an RTX 4070 or;
+* Linux with a minimum of an RTX 4070
-* Mac with a minimum of an M2 Pro with 16GB RAM

 ## Contributing
 Contributions to Nemo Agent are welcome!
 Please feel free to submit a Pull Request.